Master's of IT & Cybersecurity MS

-The School of Technology offers a Master's of Technology degree program with emphases in Information Technology and Cybersecurity.
+The IT & Cybersecurity Program offers a Masters Degree program.
 The program is ideal for IT&C professionals and those who have recently completed a technical undergraduate degree who are anxious to delve deep into a specific area of IT&C. Recent graduates often qualify for new positions making 20k more per year or go on to PhD programs at top Universities.

 Adviser: Amanda Hughes